 QualComm VR SDK Support

-We initially shared a zip folder with the VR SDK 2.0 Binary and some sample projects for native Android as well as Unity Applications: SnapdragonVR-SDK-binary.rel.2.0.0.zip
+We initially shared a zip folder with the VR SDK 2.0.0 Binary and some sample projects for native Android as well as Unity Applications, and then a later version of this SDK became available : SnapdragonVR-SDK-binary.rel.2.1.0.zip

 To begin developing Unity based Apps, we suggest you use the reference empty Unity project like Boxworld to start off with as a baseline, make sure that you can build it and it works the way you expect, and then pour your content into it.
 The sample project embedded in the SDL zip is not customized for the glasses, so use this version of the Boxworld Project (let us know if you have trouble downloading).